robot-soccer-kit/robot-soccer-kit/docs/coordinates-markers.md

 (here, zip tie is a 7.5 x 300mm)

+## Bluetooth

+We recommend using USB external [ZEXMTE Bluetooth adapter](https://www.amazon.fr/gp/product/B08SC9M9K3/)

+On Linux, you might need to run the `./install.sh` script located in the [bluetooth directory](/bluetooth) of this repository to get it working.

 ## Markers

 Markers are ArUco 4x4, you can use tool like [this one](https://chev.me/arucogen/), printed with a scale